Food and the Scottish royal household: Academic research

 William Bourne, a zoologist, researched and identified some of the birds mentioned in the household books of James V, (using the extract published in 1836).
 The historian Amy Blakeway has abstracted data from the royal household books to illustrate the 16th-century inflationary price rise in Scotland.
 Blakeway has also compared costs to test the contemporary assertion of the comptroller David Wood of Craig that Regent Arran spent more on his household in 1543 than James V, that he "haldis ane greit hous and is at mair (more) sumpteous expense nor (than) umquhile (the late) our said soverane lord held in his time".
 While 1543 may have been expensive for Arran, costs in later years were lower.

+The Latin household books include amounts of bread and ale sent to hunting parties from the places of production.
+From the figures, it seems that James V took much larger parties on three-day trips to Glenfinglas than Glenfinglas, or at least much more ale was consumed at the Hunt Halls at his expense.
+Some courtiers and locals may have made their own arrangements, and estimating the exact numbers, probably in the hundreds, may be difficult.

 Masters of the Royal Household

 The Master of Household was responsible for the budget and buying food.
-Margaret Tudor's household was also served by an admimistrator called the "Great Purveyor".
+Margaret Tudor's household was also served by an administrator called the "Great Purveyor".
 This office was held by Duncan Forestar of Skipinch in 1508.
+Lesser officers who received payments and bought food include the marshall and caterer.
+William Henderson was marshall for James VI and John Windegates was caterer under the Master of Household Andrew Melville of Garvock.

 David Beaton and Harry Lindsay were masters of household for Anne of Denmark.
 They complained in 1591 about missing allowances for the meals of ladies in waiting and other courtiers, including Marie Stewart, who deserved a "disjeune" or breakfast because she was a "tender bairn".
 At this time various suggestions were made to reduce the expenditure of both households on food.
 James Hudson reported that the king's table and the queen's "had like to have been unserved for want, the queen her house and trayne are more costlie to him than his own".
 After calculating and extrapolating the costs of food, the Master Households were advised that no more than £900 should be spent yearly on spices for the queen bought from Andrew Quhyte, and no more than £1500 on sugar, comfits, almonds, oil, and lard supplied by Robert Robesoun.

 Servants and artisans who joined the royal households were given allowances of food according to their rank.
 Rolls of the royal household usually include these allowances, often organised in tables of servants who ate together, like Anne of Denmark's Danish servants.
 In November 1602 the embroiderer Thomas Barclay joined her household at Dunfermline Palace and she wrote to her Master of Household, Patrick Hume of Polwarth, asking him to give Barclay meat, bread, ale, candle and coal.
 The allowance was called an "ordinar".